 The long-haul fleet consists of 11 Boeing 787-8 Dreamliner aircraft.
 Flights to destinations in Asia-Pacific and the United States are operated.

 Scoot is a low-cost airline and specializes in long-haul flights, a subsidiary of Singapore Airlines.
 He owns a fleet of 41 aircraft, the 16 of which are from the Dreamliner family.

-From 2017, Scoot flies on the Singapore - Athens route, and from the summer of 2018 will also fly on the Singapore - Berlin route.
-Scoot is a very good and cheap alternative for those who want to fly cheaply from Singapore to destinations in the Asia-Pacific region.
+From 2017, Scoot flies on the route Singapore - Athens, and from the summer of 2018 it will also fly on the route Singapore - Berlin.
+Scoot is a very good and cheap alternative for those who want to fly cheap from Singapore to destinations in the Asia-Pacific region.